sharpfoxdev/budget-now/README.md

 After arguments are parser into just command parameters, they are passed into appropriate function in `Controller`.
 Controller holds instances of `View` and `Model`.
 Firstly it calls `Model` to store/retrieve data and passes command arguments to it and then calls `View` to display results to the user on CLI.

 `Model` is the core of the application as it handles logic of data, its storing and retrieving.
-It utilizes json.hpp https://github.com/nlohmann/json library and structures from `dataNS` namespace, that encapsulates structures `Expense`, `Income`, `Category`, `Budget` and `BudgetsHolder` as well as respective functions, to convert these structures to and from json.
+It utilizes json.hpp https://github.com/nlohmann/json library and structures from `dataNS` namespace, that encapsulates structures `DateStruct`, `Expense`, `Income`, `Category`, `Budget` and `BudgetsHolder` as well as respective functions, to convert these structures to and from json.
 These functions get called by the json.hpp library and thats the reason, they have to be in a namespace together with the structures, otherwise there is a naming overlap.

 `Budget` structure holds vector of `Incomes` (these are unnamed) and a map between name of category and `Category` object.